univention/univention-corporate-server/doc/changelog/index.rst

 Dovecot
 =======

-* The type of the UCR variable `mail/dovecot/logging/auth_verbose_passwords` has been changed to `str`, so that the validation in UCR strict type setting mode passes (:uv:bug:`56520`).
+* The type of the |UCSUCRV| :envvar:`mail/dovecot/logging/auth_verbose_passwords` has been changed to :py:obj:`str`, so that the validation in UCR strict type setting mode passes (:uv:bug:`56520`).

 .. _changelog-service-radius: